AB-1326

 Key Takeaways

-• Establishes a legal right to wear medical-grade masks in all public places for health protection.
+• Establishes a right to wear a health mask in public places.

 Summary